 Due to our culture, customer-centric sales and marketing system, and our systems and processes-oriented business model, LGI Homes, Inc. ("LGI", the "Company" or "we") is one of America's fastest-growing homebuilders.
-LGI provides move-in-ready homes to primarily entry-level homebuyers and has expanded its footprint from 25 active communities in four states at the time of our initial public offering in November 2013, to 78 active communities in 11 states as of December 31, 2017.
+LGI provides move-in-ready homes to primarily entry-level homebuyers and has expanded its footprint from 25 active communities in four states at the time of our initial public offering in November 2013, to 88 active communities in 16 states as of December 31, 2018.
 Our goal is to provide our stockholders with market leading returns and to leverage our proven business model as we continue to diversify our geographic footprint and our product offerings to additional price points.

-During 2017, we realized a 50.1% increase in home sales revenues and 40.4% increase in home closings, which we believe is a testament to the strength of our systems and process-oriented business model, as well as the commitment of our team to achieve record-breaking results.
-Our momentum and improved operating leverage over the four years since our initial public offering generated pre-tax income as a percent of revenues of more than 13% in both 2016 and 2017.
+During 2018, we realized a 19.6% increase in home sales revenues and 11.4% increase in home closings as compared to 2017, which we believe is a testament to the strength of our systems and process-oriented business model, as well as the commitment of our team to achieve record-breaking results.
+Our momentum and improved operating leverage over the five years since our initial public offering generated pre-tax income as a percentage of revenues of more than 13% in 2016-2018.